Genesis Vision Trading Down 0% Over Last 7 Days (GVT)

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.

-Genesis Vision was first traded on October 15th, 2017.
+Genesis Vision launched on October 15th, 2017.
 Genesis Vision’s total supply is 4,436,644 tokens and its circulating supply is 4,426,883 tokens.
+The Reddit community for Genesis Vision is https://reddit.com/r/genesisvision and the currency’s Github account can be viewed here.
+The official website for Genesis Vision is genesis.vision.
 Genesis Vision’s official Twitter account is @genesis_vision and its Facebook page is accessible here.
-The Reddit community for Genesis Vision is https://reddit.com/r/genesisvision and the currency’s Github account can be viewed here.
-Genesis Vision’s official website is genesis.vision.

 Genesis Vision Token Trading

-It is usually not possible to purchase alternative cryptocurrencies such as Genesis Vision directly using US dollars.
-Investors seeking to trade Genesis Vision should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Genesis Vision using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Genesis Vision directly using US dollars.
+Investors seeking to acquire Genesis Vision should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Genesis Vision using one of the aforementioned exchanges.

 Receive News & Updates for Genesis Vision Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Genesis Vision and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.